FroxXyyy/FroxXyyy-osu-skinlist/README.md

 # Information
-Original and mixed skins that I created.
+This is a GitHub to download original and mixed skins that I created.
+If you want to mix my skins or use my skin as reference, just to upload it on other websites, please leave a credit to the original work.
+Or I will hate you.

 Please contact me on Discord (FroxXyyy#9066) or via.
 Osu!
 DMs if links do not work!